 the data are collected from samples directly comparable to those that need to be assigned; such as organisms from the same species and the same physiological state.
 Indeed, the relationship between the isotopic composition of an organism and that of its environment is known to be influenced by such factors.

 As an example, we will use here the calibration dataset

 CalibDataBat that is provided with IsoriX.
 This dataset contains stable isotope ratios of the non-exchangeable portion of hydrogen in fur keratin of non-migratory bats sampled across Europe:

 For your own applications, make sure that the dataset you use has the same structure.
-That is, the calibration dataset must contain a column
+That is, the calibration dataset must contain (as long as you use the calibration method ‘wild’) a column

 site_ID of class factor describing the sampling site, the columns containing all covariates required for the geostatistical models to predict the isoscape values at these locations (so here

 elev), and a column